 However, recently the company has decided to double the prices and then triple (from $1 to $2 and then $3 per month) and some features (like unlimited sharing and emergency access) were removed from the free plan.
 This, coupled with the security issues LastPass had a few months back, has called for a better alternative.

 Update: LastPass received a lot of flake when it was acquired by LogMeIn.
 Now, LogMeIn is being acquired by Private Equity Firm in an all-cash transaction.
 What this holds for the users is uncertain but one thing is clear.
 The buyer will be looking to incentivize their investments.
 This is another reason why you need to look at potential LastPass alternatives.

 Table of Contents

-Best LastPass Alternatives for Android.
+Best LastPass Alternatives for Android

-If you are looking for a password manager then might have come across KeePass, a free and open source application to manage password.
-In fact, KeePass is my first ever password manager.
+If you are looking for a password manager for Android only, then you might have come across KeePass, a free and open-source application to manage passwords.
+In fact, KeePass was my first ever password manager.
 Though the official app is only available for Windows, there are many other unofficial builds and ports for other operating systems and mobile devices.

-Dashlane is one of the most popular password managers with a simple, minimal, and good user interface.
-Besides from saving all your passwords, Dashlane can generate secure passwords and integrates with all your apps and browsers.
+Dashlane is one of the most popular, and best LastPass alternatives, password managers with a simple, minimal, and clean UI.
+Besides saving all your passwords, Dashlane can generate secure passwords and works on all popular OS and browsers.
 Along with saving passwords, you can use Dashlane to securely store your credit card information.
-All your information is encrypted with AES-256 crypto.
+All your information is encrypted with AES-256 bit encryption.

 Features: 1Password supports fingerprint unlock, travel mode, ability to share passwords, generate complex and secure passwords, ability to create multiple vaults for different purposes, securely store credit card information, cross-platform compatibility, etc.